QuantumSpectre/CommissionManager/README.md

 4. Log into the GUI using the credentials "example@email.com" and "SecurePassword"
 5. Manage your commissions!

 WARNING!
-There is a bug that occurs when registering a new user you cannot immediately create a commission or the application will crash.
-You must exit the application and log in first.
-This is being actively researched.
+The Client ID section is intended for future features.
+Please leave the field empty or the application WILL crash.
+This will be adressed in in a future update.